tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/08_Consent/03_02_Admin_Consent_Login.md

 ### Login to the System

-To configure the Discovery Rules, you should enter the DPM using the credentials of a User that has the Admin priviliges.
+To configure the Consent Topics, you should enter the DPM using the credentials of a User that has the Admin priviliges.

 For this tutorial, enter the following credentials to access user information with an Administrator role.